Information We Collect and Why

 We gather this information in order to:

-a) Understand your specific needs and preferences so that we can personalize and enhance your experience on our site b) Help us make improvements on our site c) Make sure our customer service is working d) Stay in touch by sending you e-mails or news about what’s happening at Rugs Kristiina Lassus (you can always choose not to receive this information by following the instructions in each e-mail, or by simply e-mailing us at studio@localhost).
+a) Understand your specific needs and preferences so that we can personalize and enhance your experience on our site b) Help us make improvements on our site c) Make sure our customer service is working d) Stay in touch by sending you e-mails or news about what’s happening at Rugs Kristiina Lassus (you can always choose not to receive this information by following the instructions in each e-mail).

 We protect the information we collect from you and keep it secure by utilizing appropriate electronic and managerial procedures.
 Only employees who need your information to perform a specific job (for example, billing or customer service) are granted access to personally identifiable information.
 The computers/servers in which we store personally identifiable information are kept in a secure environment.